 By the time I read Malintzin’s Choices, I already knew that I was going to write a historical novel about the Spanish-Mexica war.
 I picked up the book not so much because I liked the cover or because I knew the author but because I knew I wanted to read a book about Malintzin.
-I’m glad I picked up Townsend’s book as it ended up being one of the best history books I have ever read.
+I’m glad I picked up Townsend’s book and I consider it to be one of the best history books I’ve ever read.

 Considering my strong interest in the Spanish-Mexica war, I will be publishing the second installment in the Tenochtitlan Trilogy later this year and wrote my undergraduate history on the subject, I figure this type of praise may be easy to brush off.
 After all, nobody would be surprised to learn that a francophile enjoys macarons.
 But if I am going to be completely honest, I really didn’t know much about the Spanish-Mexica war (better known to the general public as the conquest of Mexico) prior to reading this book.